PvPqnda/pvpqnda.github.io/_posts/0000-00-00-throwable-swords.md

 layout: datapack
 title: "Throwable Swords"
 permalink: /datapacks/throwable-swords
-date: 2021-09-21
+date: 2021-10-01
-short-description: "Want to be able to throw your swords like tridents?
+short-description: "Want to be able to throw your swords and axes like tridents?
 Now you can."
 trailer: "https://youtu.be/UobKdnHP96Q"
-version: 1.1.1
+version: 2.0.0
 download: "/downloads/datapacks/Throwable Swords.zip"
 ---
 Created by: PvPqnda